Massachusetts Contractor License Exam Guide (2026)

 A focused 4-week study plan for the Massachusetts exam

-Because massachusetts contractors design for 110-mph coastal winds, 70 psf snow loads, salt spray corrosion, and freeze–thaw cycles, this four-week outline targets what Massachusetts field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Massachusetts contractors design for 110-mph coastal winds, 70 psf snow loads, salt spray corrosion, and freeze–thaw cycles, this four-week outline targets what Massachusetts field inspectors and your licensing board exam items actually test—not generic national prep.

 1. Week 1 — Map the exam.
 Pull your current candidate bulletin, list every reference, and confirm the modules you have to pass.
 Start a one-page error log.
 Spend extra time on: 780 CMR structural provisions, energy code, and fire safety.